How to take care of your grip

 The philosophy of RCore grip design is to provide a product without any manufacturing restrictions.

-This means we start with the design and work around any material constraints.
+This means we start with the design and work around any material constraints and go to great lengths to ensure compatibility with our supported risers

 As a result, the tolerances of the RCore grips are tighter than your usual OEM grip, which is why we may ask for additional measurements.
 This is especially true for W&W risers, whose width can vary even within the same model, depending on the riser size, date of manufacture, and paint/anodizing style.

 Moreover, some designs call for delicate dimensions and thicknesses on the grip.
-It is not unusual to have a grip with one millimeter of material at the throat to accommodate the original design specifications.
+It is not unusual to have a grip with one millimeter of material at the throat to accommodate the original design specifications or the differences in construction of the underlying grip interface in order to guarantee the same feeling on an RCore model regardless of the riser it is on

 Of course, the design could be adjusted to add bulk but this would defeat its purpose.
 For this reason, the grips should be treated as any other delicate part of your bow.